-- 3.2.04 Amending the Policy File - (a) No member of the Executive Committee, the Board of Directors, or other may address the body until roll call has been taken and the agenda has been presented, except the Vice President/Secretary-Treasurer or their surrogate in doing these tasks. - (b) Amendments to the Policy File may be proposed by any Director. - (c) All amendments to Local 1000 Policy File must be voted on separately by division or a lesser part.
+3.2.04 Amending the Policy File

-- (d) Amendment to the Policy File shall be by a majority vote of the Local 1000 Board of Directors. - 3.2.05 Source and/or Impact of Funding
+- (a) No member of the Executive Committee, the Board of Directors, or other may address the body until roll call has been taken and the agenda has been presented, except the Vice President/Secretary-Treasurer or their surrogate in doing these tasks. - (b) Amendments to the Policy File may be proposed by any Director. - (c) All amendments to Local 1000 Policy File must be voted on separately by division or a lesser part. - (d) Amendment to the Policy File shall be by a majority vote of the Local 1000 Board of Directors present, except that amendments to the sections or subsections listed in section (i) shall require 15 days prior notice and a two-thirds (2/3) vote of the board members present and voting. - (i) [intentionally left blank] - (ii) A motion to remove an item from the above list shall require 15 days prior notice and a twothirds (2/3) vote of the board members present and voting. - 3.2.05 Source and/or Impact of Funding